BJReplay/self-hosted-simplelogin/README.md

 ```
 *.mydomain.com.
 3600  IN  MX    10 app.mydomain.com
 ```

-Alternatively, you can update the `acme.sh/Dockerfiles/docker-entrypoint.sh` script and update the list of subdomains you want to issue SSL certificates for.

 The postfix configuration supports virtual aliases using the `postfix/conf.d/virtual` and `postfix/conf.d/virtual-regexp` files.
 Those files are automatically created on startup based upon the corresponding [`postfix/conf.d/virtual.tpl`](./postfix/conf.d/virtual.tpl)